jasongoodwin/authentikat-jwt/README.md

     import authentikat.jwt._

-There are two classes you first need to create: JwtHeader and JwtClaimsSest
+There are two classes you first need to create: JwtHeader and JwtClaimsSet

 The header takes an Algorithm.
 Eg: